Hours of Jean de Boucicaut: Artist

 The Boucicaut master is named for the patron of the Book of Hours of Jean de Boucicaut.
 His true identity is unknown, but art historians have established that he headed a workshop of artists who painted in his style.
 Like many artists he drew inspiration and took examples from other masters to develop his own unique individual form of artistry.

 The Boucicaut master most likely discovered aerial perspective as witnessed by his mastery of it in this book of hours.
 Master Boucicaut was interested in bright colors and their roles in creating expression and meaning in static forms.
 In other words, he used bright colors to imply a certain mood.
 The artist concentrates on creating grouped forms that seem to have their own independent importance.
 He paints the forms in a way that seems like the individual could be displaced from the group and still have context.
 Through his composition Master Boucicaut introduces the concept of depicting biblical scenes as earthly events.
 In the scenes Flight into Egypt and Pentecost, a shepherd off in the distance with his flock places the foreground scene in the context of the real world.
 This implies the foreground event is in "reality" rather than a purely celestial moment.

 Master Boucicaut used bright colors also to illustrate depth, and perceived imagery rather than the expected as seen in the David Before God illumination.
 With perceived imagery Master Boucicaut pioneered a new way of depicting forms that looked "realistic" instead of idealistic.
 He used lined templates as a structure to create perspectives in his illustrations.
 He also used the entire page to layer planes of perceived depth.
 An example of this is the Martyrdom of St Thomas of Canterbury.
 He includes an entry way with columns and an arch close to the edges of the illustrated frame.
 This further separates the scene from the rest of the page.
-This effect added to the blank space between the gold linear frame and the thicker pseudo-acanthus leaf boarder, emphasizes the disconnect between the seemingly three dimensional scene and the two dimensional page.
+This effect added to the blank space between the gold linear frame and the thicker pseudo-acanthus leaf border, emphasizes the disconnect between the seemingly three dimensional scene and the two dimensional page.

 Master Boucicaut and his guild included scenes requested by the patron (Marshal Boucicaut).
 The martyrdom of St. Thomas was added to the book to illustrate the Marshal's distaste for the English.
 The saints Master Boucicaut chose to include were chosen because the Marshal felt a connection to them.
 Saints like Saint Leonard who was the patron saint of prisoners appealed to the Marshal, having been a prisoner twice before.
 St. Michael appealed to the Marshal because he crusaded against evil to preserve the Christian faith as Michael smote the demon.
 St. Catherine was the patron saint of a town for which the Marshal constructed a hospital.